Dr Kimberly Campanello

 - Society of Authors

-I am passionate about teaching Creative Writing and working with undergraduate students and postgraduate researchers to realise their creative aims.
-I lead the new English Literature with Creative Writing BA and contribute to the teaching of undergraduate and postgraduate literature and Creative Writing across the School.
+I am passionate about teaching Creative Writing and working with undergraduate and MA students and postgraduate researchers to realise their creative aims.
+I am Programme Leader for the BA English Literature with Creative Writing and contribute to the teaching of undergraduate and postgraduate literature and Creative Writing modules across the School.

-I would be delighted to hear from prospective PhD students focusing on Creative Writing (in any genre), poetry, Irish poetry, ekphrasis and using archival material in Creative Writing.
+I would be delighted to hear from prospective PhD students, most especially applicants interested in experimental writing, poetry, and using archival material in Creative Writing.